Changissnz/selfinterest/README.md

 to give up their roles of status when those roles are so intertwined with the putrid anti-power of base and untempered demands, in order to live lives satisfying to their souls, equivalently, in alignment with their self-interests.
-Human beings, when considered purely as "political animals", pose the same danger in civilized or barbarian societies, albeit the qualities of thinking and behaving are different between the two kinds of societies, hence the different labels.
+Human beings, when considered purely as "political animals", pose the same fundamental danger in civilized or barbarian societies, albeit the qualities of thinking and behaving are different between the two kinds of societies, hence the different labels.
 And that danger is economical decisions for expected gains and losses, the process and execution both impossible for the deliberate human being if not for the force of self-interest.
 All kinds of ironic plots have occurred throughout human history, and politics